 Patient Treatment and Tracking – Anesthesiology EMR Software treatments are different from usual treatments it is integral for doctors to track patient progress in order to prescribe medication accordingly.
 The right EHR system would allow users to track progress by providing easy access to results and also by allowing easy updating of patient charts.

 Information On Hand – Information, the more the merrier.
-Users and clients both need to have as much access to information which makes things clear and better for both of them.
+Users and clients both need to have as much access to information that makes things clear and better for both of them.
 Doctors using an Anesthesiology EMR Software can get access to vital information on vitamins and compounds.
-This helps them to have on hand information making diagnosis easy and accurate for them.
+This helps them to have on-hand information making diagnosis easy and accurate for them.

 Users also do not have to explain everything to their patients verbally saving on a lot of time.
 Patients can easily be given access to a patient portal where they can communicate easily with their doctors, check results, share documents this reduces the need to visit the practice again and again.